The Magic of Daffodil

 The Narcissus Flower in Mythology

-The narcissus flower, too, seems to hang its flowered head to gaze upon its own reflection when near water, just as Narcissus did.
-Thus, its small wonder that the Western world often symbolically associates narcissus with vanity.
+The narcissus flower, too, seems to hang its flowered head to gaze upon its reflection when near water, just as Narcissus did.
+Thus, it’s a small wonder that the Western world often symbolically associates narcissus with vanity.

 Ancient Greeks would plant narcissus flowers near tombs, and some narcissi, such as Thalia, are considered popular grave flowers.
-There are some that believe narcissus portends doom, as both the youth Narcissus and Persephone met their own demise due to the narcissus flower.
+Some believe narcissus portends doom, as the youth Narcissus and Persephone met their demise due to the narcissus flower.

 Narcissus is Toxic

 All versions of narcissus are toxic.
 Narcissus is a popular deer repellent for this very reason, as deer do not enjoy toxic plants, but keep in mind this also means that pets too can be harmed by this flower.